What Front End Programming Languages Should You Learn?

 Nuxt

 Nuxt is an open-source framework for building full-stack web applications powered by Vue.
-It comes with features like file-based routing, data fetching, server routes, TypeScript support, middleware, and more, making it ideal for building scalable applications.
+It comes with features like file-based routing, data fetching, server routes, TypeScript support, middleware, and more, making it ideal for building dynamic web pages.

 Astro